Dynamics of Pseudoentanglement: Properties of the local automaton gate set

 \begin{proof} Since the gate set $\mathcal{G}$ is such that $u^2 = I$ for all $u\in\mathcal{G}$, we have $u(S)=S'$ if and only if $u(S') = S$.
 Thus $\Gamma_{S,S'} = \Gamma_{S',S}$ for all $S,S'\in\Sigma_m$. \end{proof}

 \begin{lemma}[irreducibility] The Markov chain $\Gamma_{S,S'}$ on $\Sigma_m$ is irreducible for all $m \leq D - 2$. \end{lemma}

-\begin{proof} It is well known~\cite{shende_synthesis_2003,aaronson_classification_2015} that the Toffoli ($\CCX$) and NOT ($X$) gates are ``almost'' universal for classical computation, in the sense that they generate the subgroup of $\perm{D}$ made of even permutations (permutations that can be decomposed into an even number of transpositions).
-Our gate set includes Toffoli gates between consecutive qubits ($u_{i11}$); further, it can generate NOT gates ($X_i = u_{i00} u_{i01} u_{i10} u_{i11}$) and CNOT gates between neighboring qubits, with either choice of control and target:
+\begin{proof} It is well known~\cite{shende_synthesis_2003,aaronson_classification_2015} that the Toffoli ($\CCX$) and NOT ($X$) gates are ``almost'' universal for reversible classical computation, in the sense that they generate the subgroup of $\perm{D}$ made of even permutations (permutations that can be decomposed into an even number of transpositions).
+Our gate set includes Toffoli gates between three consecutive qubits, with the controls on the sides and the target in the middle ($u_{i11}$).
+Further, it can generate NOT gates ($X_i = u_{i00} u_{i01} u_{i10} u_{i11}$) and CNOT gates between neighboring qubits, with either choice of control and target:

 Witht the local CNOTs we can make a local SWAP gate: